University > Food Types > Microalgae

 Key Takeaways

-Microalgae are microscopic marine organisms cultivated for the compounds they produce.
-In dog nutrition, they are used as sources of concentrated marine-derived ingredients, most often oils or supplemental biomass.
+Microalgae are microscopic aquatic organisms that produce essential marine nutrients, including the omega-3 fatty acids DHA and EPA.
+In dog nutrition, they are used as concentrated ingredients, most often in the form of algal oils or extracts, rather than as whole food components.

 Food Component Groups